fauna-labs/serverless-fauna-example/Readme.md

+This repository contains unofficial patterns, sample code, or tools to help developers build more effectively with [Fauna][fauna].
+All [Fauna Labs][fauna-labs] repositories are provided “as-is” and without support.
+By using this repository or its contents, you agree that this repository may never be officially supported and moved to the [Fauna organization][fauna-organization].

+---

-# Serverless Fauna plugin usage example
+# Fauna Serverless Framework plugin usage example

 [Serverless quick start](https://www.serverless.com/framework/docs/providers/aws/guide/quick-start/)
 [Serverless Fauna plugin](https://github.com/fauna/serverless-fauna/)